 Arizona College - Mesa has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.

-During the 2017-2018 academic year, there were 771 undergraduates at Arizona College - Mesa with 513 being full-time and 258 being part-time.
+During the 2017-2018 academic year, there were 355 full-time undergraduates at Arizona College - Mesa.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Arizona College - Mesa, see our tuition and fees and room and board pages.